-A car or campervan is a must if you are visiting Iceland, but you have to be aware of the do’s and dont’s of driving in this country.
+A car, campervan or motorhome is a must if you are visiting Iceland, but you have to be aware of the do’s and dont’s of driving in this country.
 Driving in Iceland during the Summer and Winter time is totally different.
 The weather is the principal factor of why some roads close.

 In Winter most mountain roads like the F roads are closed.
 These roads are usually narrow, muddy and difficult to drive.

 The weather is very unpredictable, but Iceland is usually rainy, windy, cold and dark.
 That is why it is very important to keep yourself updated, sometimes road authorities shut some routes because of storms and wind.
 It would be very nice to consider official websites for road conditions.

 Summers are mild, and much easier to drive through, that is the reason why F roads open, but you will need a 4×4.
 You can find a post in this blog with a list of companies that have competitive rates and are very professional.

 Here I will post some do´s and don´ts of driving in this wonderful country:

 - Hire the appropriate vehicle: depending on the season and plans, hire the car the suits you better.
 You might visit Iceland once in your life, so sometimes spending a bit more money can permit you to extend your plans.
 For example: If you visit Iceland in summer, I would hire a 4wd vehicle to have the possibility to drive through F roads and gravel roads.

 - Check the road condition and weather forecast before starting the day: Some roads usually close, it would be a waste of time if you do not consider it.
 It could even change your plans of the day.

 - Carry your own emergency and useful kit: Carry a map and GPS: you never know if the GPS is going to stop working, it is good to carry a map just in case.
 I would also leave in the trunk a bag of clean and dry extra clothes, a blanket and your mobile charger.